davegill/wrf-coop/README_user.md

 CMD ["/bin/tcsh"]
 ```

-What need to be modified in both files is the location of the WRF repository to test.
+What needs to be modified in both files is the location of the WRF repository to test.
 That is the section that has:
 ```
 RUN git clone _FORK_/_REPO_.git WRF \
   && cd WRF \